DavidBraslow/davidbraslow/README.md

 ### Hi there 👋

-I am a quantitative social scientist and data science educator.
-My GitHub mostly contains instructional material for the Flatiron School's Data Science programs.
+I am an education data scientist who focuses on teaching and learning.
+My GitHub mostly contains instructional material for the Flatiron School's Data Science programs, which I helped run.
 You can see my academic works [here](https://orcid.org/0000-0001-8301-6785).
-I'd love to connect with people who care about teaching, data, and any combination of the two.
+DOn't hesitate to reach out if you're interested in connecting!

 <!--
 Here are some ideas to get you started: